 - 1 Janet Napolitano, President, University of California

 - 2 Elizabeth Willmott, Environmental Sustainability Program Manager, Microsoft

 - 4 Paul Hawken, Executive Director, Project Drawdown

-- 5 Robert E. Johnson, Chancellor, UMass Dartmouth
+- 9 Robert E. Johnson, Chancellor, University of Massachusetts Dartmouth

-- 6 Dorothy Leland, Chancellor at University of California, Merced
+- 10 Dorothy Leland, Chancellor, University of California, Merced

 - 11 Mark Mitsui, President, Portland Community College

 - 12 Nancy E. Pfund, Founder and Managing Partner, DBL Partners

 - 13 Graham Richard, President/CEO, Advanced Energy Economy

 - 14 Tom Soto, Founder and Managing Partner, Frontier Impact Capital